shaojiawei07/Edge_Inference_three-step_framework/README.md

 ## Framework

 We propose a three-step framework to reduce the end-to-end latency in the edge inference.
-The structure is shown as following:
+The structure is shown as follows:

 ![avatar](./Framework.png)

 ## Implementation

-The three-step framework is implemented based on the ResNet18.
-The network is splitted at the end of each building block.
+The three-step framework is implemented based on ResNet18.
+The network is split at the end of each building block.

 ### Dependency